xianghuiluo/TechnicalNotes/articles/wireguard.md

 sudo sysctl -p
 ```
 This will make our above setting permanent.

 To make sure incoming connections reach the server, we also need to open the port in the firewall of the server.
 On Ubuntu 20, simply use the following command
 ```bash
 sudo ufw allow 51820/udp
 ```
-The firewall also needs to allow IP forwarding. /etc/default/ufw and set DEFAULT_FORWARD_POLICY to ACCEPT.
+The firewall also needs to allow IP forwarding, edit /etc/default/ufw to set DEFAULT_FORWARD_POLICY to ACCEPT.

 ## WireGuard Installation
 The WireGuard tools need to be installed on both the server and the client devices.
 For Ubuntu 20, it can be installed simply by the following commands